kwhitley/itty.dev/itty-router/errors.md

 ## Throwing Errors
 ### `throw new StatusError(statusCode?: number, message?: string | object)`
 To throw an error (with a status code) anywhere in your application, simply throw a new `StatusError`.
-Downstream handlers (e.g. in the outermost `router.handle(request).catch()` block) can then turn this into a valid Response.
+Downstream handlers (e.g. in the outermost `router.fetch(request).catch()` block) can then turn this into a valid Response.

 ```js
 import { StatusError } from 'itty-router'